 We have the utmost respect for any person and organization truly motivated by positive change in this world and actually doing things for more social justice, but activism is something different.

 At Lytefire, the problem we wanted to solve with the support of international NGOs and other stakeholders is poverty, and especially the lack of access to a powerful source of clean energy for millions of women, farmers and micro-entrepreneurs in Africa.
-Not to provide people with a solar box to cook one meal at a time, not to provide 2 photovoltaic panels to do the homeworks at night, which are already great to raise living standards, but in order to provide a powerful clean energy source to be used as much as possible to create value, money, and sustainable jobs.
+Not to provide people with a solar box to cook one meal at a time, not to provide 2 photovoltaic panels to do the homework at night, which are already great to raise living standards, but in order to provide a powerful clean energy source to be used as much as possible to create value, money, and sustainable jobs.

 13 years later the mission is accomplished and Lytefire’s impact is 3 times what we first thought.